minprog/app-studio/40 Projects/60 Your Own/10 Assignment.md

 - <https://opendatanederland.org>
 - <https://github.com/caesar0301/awesome-public-datasets>
 - <http://www.programmableweb.com/apis/directory>
+- ... or search for trivia/quiz APIs using your favorite engine.

 ## Peer review

-Although the app will be graded by the staff, you are required to perform a code review with one other student, in class, after the first deadline.
+Although the app will be graded by the staff, you are required to perform a code review with one other student.
 The results of the review should be documented in a file called `REVIEW.md`.
 You are expected to use the results of this review to improve your code before submitting the final version.

 ## Getting started

 1. Create an empty [GitHub](https://www.github.com/) repository to manage your code.

-2. Create a new project, using this pattern as a name: `studentname-pset6`.
+2. Create a new project.

+3. You're on your own now!

 ## How to submit